- This event has passed.

 Wildlife Course 3

 This wildlife course, led by lecturer Liz Mullineaux (Scientific Advisor and veterinary surgeon SWWR), will discuss how to assess and examine rescued animals at admission, as we do here at Secret World Wildlife Rescue (SWWR).
+This course is for people who have already attended SWWR’s Introduction to wildlife rehabilitation and release course (Wildlife Course 1).
+Children of 14 years and over are welcome provided a parent or other responsible adult also attends the course.

 Triage is the process by which we decide which animals we can successfully treat and release and which we need to euthanase.
 Triage decisions are often medical and involve our veterinary staff.
 We will discuss how to make triage decisions and some techniques that can be used for euthanasia.